Hqzdev/Lumia-ai-main-page/README.md

 - **GitHub:** [Hqzdev](https://github.com/Hqzdev)
 - **Email:** hqzdev@example.com

-Thank you for visiting the LumiaAI Main Page!
-We hope it inspires you to explore LumiaAI further. 🚀✨
+Thank you for visiting the YumiAI Main Page!
+We hope it inspires you to explore YumiAI further. 🚀✨